cvghivebrain/HiveView/README.md

 * Ulead PhotoImpact UPI - no samples
 * Ulead PE4 thumbnail cache - failed on sample from https://archive.org/download/Ulead_Systems_iPhotoPlus_4_ULEAD_1996
 * Usenix FACE - failed on sample from http://fileformats.archiveteam.org/wiki/FaceSaver
+* VIPS - no samples
+* VITec - no samples
+* VRML2 - no samples
+* Venta fax - no samples
+* Verity VIF - no samples
+* VDA/Vista VST - no samples; TGA variants?
+* Vivid IMG - no samples; same as Alias PIX?
+* VORT - no samples
+* Vue d'Espirit - only reads thumbnail